lofcz/aiblocker/README.md

 # 🚫 AI Blocker

 Are you annoyed by Google Search AI summaries?
 AI Blocker is a zero-config blocker that reliably eradicates this nasty spam from your search results.
 This blocker was created with the help of AI, much appreciated!
+Works in 100+ countries.

 <img height="300" src="https://github.com/user-attachments/assets/d2e8edb6-9b45-4593-999e-445295c4e9c6" alt="AI Blocker Screen" />